 Is it time to purchase a new car?
 Are you having trouble deciding which car to buy?
-Internal Revenue Code Section 30D provides a credit of up to $7,500 for Qualified Plug-in Electric Drive Motor Vehicles including passenger vehicles and light trucks.
+Internal Revenue Code Section 30D provides a credit of up to $7,500 for Qualified Plug-in Electric Drive Motor Vehicles including passenger vehicles, small vans and light trucks.
 The vehicle must be obtained for use or lease and not for resale, and the original use of the vehicle must begin with the taxpayer.
 The vehicle must also be purchased for primary use in the United States.
 A vehicle is considered purchased when title to the vehicle passes to the taxpayer under state law.
 A vehicle is considered sold when it is delivered to the buyer, not when the buyer makes a reservation with the manufacturer.

 Section 30D was passed in the Energy Improvement and Extension Act of 2008 and later amended as effective for vehicles purchased after December 31, 2009 by The American Recovery and Reinvestment Act of 2009.
 The American Taxpayer Relief Act of 2013 further modified this section for some 2 or 3 wheeled vehicles purchased after December 31, 2011 and before January 1, 2014.

 The credit is limited to $7,500 per vehicle.
 It starts at $2,500.
 You then add $417 for a vehicle which uses propulsion energy from a battery with at least 5 kilowatt hours of capacity, plus an additional $417 for each kilowatt hour of battery capacity in excess of 5 kilowatt hours.
 The manufacturer will provide a certificate that verifies that your vehicle meets specific qualifications that must be met in order to claim the credit and the amount of the credit that is allowable for your vehicle.